menandmice/micetro_docs/guides/admin-manual/admin_change_events.rst

 *Example 1*: Running a Python script named mytest.py.

-   To run a script named mytest.py that is located in the scripts folder using the python interpreter, simply start entering and select: ``mytest.py``.
+   To run a script named mytest.py that is located in the scripts folder, simply select ``mytest.py`` from the dropdown field.

 Editing and Deleting Change Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^